-From Mindfulness to Confidence: 5 Lessons from a reluctant Entrepreneur
+From Mindfulness to Confidence: 5 Lessons from a Reluctant Entrepreneur

 No pressure, no expectation, no career advice or searching.
 Even the gentle assertions of my parents ‘You could get a job???’ fell on deaf ears… ‘I’m having a break – some white space – and see what comes up.’

 Now from someone who’s motto has always been ‘consistent, exceptional delivery’, white space was not something I was accustomed to.
 I wouldn’t have called myself a workaholic, but the words may have been uttered by some people along the way.
-In my view, I’ve just always been 100% at everything: positivity, living, energy and hard work – with as much laughter and fun as possible along the way.
+In my view, I’ve just always tried to be 100% at everything: positivity, living, energy and definitely hard work – with as much laughter and fun as possible along the way.
 ALL IN.

 So, I enjoyed walks, meditation, running and just time being present alone and with friends.
 This was a real luxury, I know, but ended up being some of the many positives I’ve been lucky enough to get from this global pandemic.